 When a psychiatric injury is caused by a work-related physical injury, the same rules apply when it comes to proving the injury.
 These types of injuries are also known as “compensable consequence” injuries because the psychological injury is the direct result of the physical injury.
 Some examples of these types of injuries include anxiety or sexual dysfunction that occurs as the result of a physical workplace injury.
 You may get your medical expenses paid for if you sought treatment for such disorders.
 However, workers may not get permanent disability benefits especially if the injury is the kind where a full recovery is possible.
 The exceptions are when someone is a victim of a work-related act of violence or someone who has suffered a catastrophic injury such as a traumatic brain injury or an amputation.

-Our experienced workers compensation lawyers have had remarkable success in helping those with psychiatric work injuries obtain monetary support and benefits.
+Our experienced workers compensation attorney in Los Angeles has had remarkable success in helping those with psychiatric work injuries obtain monetary support and benefits.
 We understand that this can be a complex and challenging process for you to complete on your own.
 We will remain by your side, fight for your rights and help ensure that you get the support you need during this difficult time.
-Please call us at 818-230-2428 for a free and comprehensive consultation to help you determine what your options are.
+Please call us at (818) 230-2428 for a free and comprehensive consultation to help you determine what your options are.